thanvi1389/SAS_code/README.md

 4. Optional ANOVA results, including F-statistic and p-values.

 Parameters
-        data: The input dataset containing the outcome and predictor variables.
+1.	data: The input dataset containing the outcome and predictor variables.
-	outcome: The dependent (outcome) variable.
+2.	outcome: The dependent (outcome) variable.
-        predictor: A space-separated list of independent (predictor) variables.
+3.	predictor: A space-separated list of independent (predictor) variables
-	miss: The value that indicates missing data in the dataset (default: .).
+4.	miss: The value that indicates missing data in the dataset (default: .).
-        reg: Controls whether ANOVA results are included.
+5.	reg: Controls whether ANOVA results are included.
 Default is Y (include ANOVA).
-	format: Specifies the output format:
+6.	format: Specifies the output format:
         	P: PDF
 	        R: RTF

 How to Use %ols_reg
 Set Path: Specify the directory containing the macro and dataset: